 Improved Evasion (Ex): When subjected to an attack that allows a Reflex saving throw for half damage, a bone commander takes no damage if it makes a successful saving throw and only half damage if the saving throw fails.

-At 1st level, as a standard action, a necromancer can touch an undead creature and infuse it with shadow energy.
+At 1st level, as a standard action, a necromancer can infuse an undead creature within 30 feet with shadow energy.
 It gains a +1 profane bonus on all attack rolls and saving throws, as well as 1 temporary hit point per Hit Die and a +2 bonus to its turn resistance.
 The bonus on attack rolls and saving throws increases by +1 for every five necromancer levels he possesses.
 These bonuses last for a number of rounds equal to half his necromancer level (minimum 1 round).
 He can use this ability a number of times per day equal to 3 + his Charisma modifier.

 Undead Body (Ex)

 Starting at 2nd level, a necromancer begins his journey into undeath.
 The first symptom is his body’s increased resilience to physical harm.
 He gains DR 1/-

 As a necromancer gains experience, he learns a number of talents that assist him in manipulating undead and empower his necromancy.
 At 2nd level and every two levels thereafter, a necromancer gains one necromancy talent.
 A necromancer cannot select an individual talent more than once.
 Talents marked with an asterisk add effects to a necromancer’s spellcasting ability.
 Only one of these talents can be applied to an individual spell and the decision must be made before the spell is cast.

 - A complete list of necromancy talents can be found here: Necromancy Talents